The Need

 See Gov creates and distributes video highlights of local government meetings.
 These highlights help residents understand their local governments, a key step to increasing thoughtful and consistent participation.
 See Gov uses a combination of automated (AI) and human curation to produce the highlights.
 The focus is on showing source video of elected officials, staff, and community members.

 See Gov is a nonprofit founded in September 2023 by Alex Rosen, our Executive Director.
-A generous donor provided funding for prototyping, user research, and development of our scaling plan.
-We are currently seeking grants from organizations and individuals committed to strengthening democracy, expanding local journalism, and responsibly using AI.
+Generous individuals funded user research and the development of our platform and scaling plan.
+We are seeking grants from organizations and individuals committed to strengthening democracy, expanding local journalism, and responsibly using AI.

 FAQs